anbuinfosec/node-anonsms/README.md

 ## Installation

-You can easily install `node-anonsms` using npm:
+To get started, you can install `node-anonsms` via npm:

 ```bash
 npm install node-anonsms